zhangjb416/Hierarchical-Augmentation/README.md

-# Rethinking the Augmentation Module in Contrastive Learning

 This is the code for the paper *Rethinking the Augmentation Module in Contrastive Learning: Learning Hierarchical Augmentation Invariance with Expanded Views*, with SimSiam baseline.